zaguiini/react-native-pure-jwt/README.md

 ## Installation

-### Android

 Just `react-native install react-native-pure-jwt` into your root directory and you're good to go.
 It will download the packages then link.

+The Android version should work. **Please read below for iOS installation!**

+### Android

 If it doesn't work, bear with me:

 `yarn add react-native-pure-jwt` / `npm install react-native-pure-jwt --save`